phillipdavidstearns/heads-tails/wiring.md

 # Wiring of the Raspberry Pi

-A brief guide to wiring the Raspberry Pi 4 for Heads-Tails
+A brief guide to wiring the Raspberry Pi 4 for Heads-Tails with instructions for replacing.

 ## Pinouts